bquintas/aoc2022/README.md

 # aoc2022
 https://adventofcode.com/

-My poor attempts at some aoc2022 exercises (ugly ass code, use at your own risk!)
+My poor attempts at some aoc2022 exercises (Python beginner, use at your own risk!)